zot/textcraft/html/README.md

      doThings(thing..., func)  find things and call func

-   CommandContexts also support methods cmd() and cmdf() to allow chaining return a command context to run a command
+   CommandContexts also support methods cmd() and cmdf() to allow chaining If you return a command context, the system will run it

    FOUR TYPES OF PROXIES